Saint Thomas, Saint Thomas Mount, India

 He continued to preach along the Malabar and Coromandel coasts of southern India until 72 AD when he bled to death after being shot by an arrow.

 I visited St. Thomas Mount twice during my trip to Chennai.

 I found the statue presented an emotive and compelling depiction of the Apostle Thomas, portraying him as a deeply spiritual and compassionate man.

 I often like to photograph statues up close in a way that removes them from their environment.

-In this case the sky makes a good, nondescript background that allows me to concentrate attention on the emotive and narrative qualities explored within the structure.
+In this case the sky makes a good, nondescript background that allowed me to concentrate attention on the emotive and narrative qualities explored within the statue.

 Perhaps the greatest testament to the work of St. Thomas is that there are around 23 million Christians, 17 million of whom are Catholics, in India today.